 You will find a distinct lack of pressure in Roundtable to be or appear a certain way.

 Roundtable 2.0 Lever #3: Deeper insights from Perry.
-The alternate format will allow more time for explorations.
-In the last six months, I’ve turned a corner in defining what I deliver to my top members.
+Our new alternate format will allow more time for explorations.
+Since Rosetta Stone, I’ve turned a corner in defining what I deliver to my top members.
 The most recent Roundtable meeting was a barn-burner, and one major reason was that I uncorked.
 I stepped completely outside the marketing and strategy box.

 Member Lester Cseh from Canada asked me yesterday, “Perry, are you running at an all-time high level of energy lately?”

-YES.
-The answer is yes.
+A resounding YES.
 And I’ve been taking risks with my audience and taking them to new places.
 Mark Ingles was at the unveiling of the Evolution 2.0 prize in Phoenix at Arizona State University in August.
 I overheard him telling somebody, “Wow, that was Perry 2.0.”

 One of the musicians I most admire is Miles Davis.
 Miles re-invented himself and his music five times.
 He tapped into a range of influences that would scramble the brains of most musicians.
 One of my favorite Jazz CDs is called “Miles from India” and it’s a bunch of guys from India performing radical Indian re-workings of the familiar Miles Davis tunes.